 This is a lens that will work with either crop sensor or full-frame cameras.
 When used with a crop sensor body, it functions more like a 75mm lens.

 While I much prefer to shoot in natural light, it's not always realistic.
-With a day job and two small children, there isn't always an opportunity to prepare a recipe and shoot it during the day.
+There isn't always an opportunity to prepare a recipe and shoot it during the day.
 Also, living in the Pacific Northwest (Washington State) means a lot of dark mornings and evenings from October through March.
 I finally purchased an artificial lighting setup so that I could continue to create and photograph recipes for the blog throughout the winter months and at night after the kids have gone to bed.

 There are MANY different setup options available for artificial lighting.
 This is what I chose based on my budget and current skill set.